CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "If I convert my data to [Beacon v2 Models](bff.md), does this mean I have a Beacon v2?"
+??? faq "If I use `Convert-Pheno` to convert my data to [Beacon v2 Models](bff.md), does this mean I have a Beacon v2?"

     I am afraid not.
-Beacon v2 is an [API specification](https://docs.genomebeacons.org).
-In order to enable data share/discovery for your data you have to add the API on top.

-    We recommend using the [Beacon v2 Reference Implementation](https://b2ri-documentation.readthedocs.io/en/latest), which among others components, contains an API.
+Beacon v2 is an [API specification](https://docs.genomebeacons.org) and the [Beacon v2 Models](bff.md) are just part of it.
+In order to _light a Beacon v2_ you have to add a **database** and an **API** on top.
+At this time, we recommend using the [Beacon v2 Reference Implementation](https://b2ri-documentation.readthedocs.io/en/latest) which contains the database + Beacon v2 API (among other components).

     See below an example in how to integrate an OMOP-CDM export from SQL with Beacon v2.